xmos/sw_usb_audio/doc/rst/prog_modification.rst

 Hint, a naive approach would simply include right-shifting the audio data by 7 bits before it is output to the port.
 This would of course lose LSB data depending on the sample-depth.

-Example: Adding DSP to the Output Stream
+Example: Adding DSP to the output stream
 ----------------------------------------

-To add some DSP requires an extra core of computation.
-Depending on the `xCORE` device being used, some existing functionality might need to be disabled to free up a core (e.g. disable S/PDIF).
+To add some DSP requires an extra thread of computation.
+Depending on the `xcore` device being used, some existing functionality might need to be disabled to free up a thread (e.g. disable S/PDIF).
 There are many ways that DSP processing can be added, the steps below outline one approach:

 #.
-Remove some functionality using the defines in :ref:`sec_xua_conf_api` to free up a core as required.
+Remove some functionality using the defines in :ref:`sec_xua_conf_api` to free up a thread as required.

 #.
-Add another core to do the DSP.
+Add another thread to do the DSP.
 This core will probably have a single XC channel.
 This channel can be used to send
    and receive audio samples from the ``XUA_AudioHub()`` task.
 A benefit of modifying samples here is that samples from all inputs are collected into one place at this point.
 Optionally, a second channel could be used to accept control messages that affect the DSP.
-This could be from Endpoint 0 or some other task with user input - a core handling button presses, for example.
+This could be from Endpoint 0 or some other task with user input - a thread handling button presses, for example.

 #.
-Implement the DSP on this core.
+Implement the DSP in this thread.
 This needs to be synchronous (i.e. for every sample received from the ``XUA_AudioHub()``,
    a sample needs to be output back).